NewAwesome/Foundamental-algorithms/README.md

 # Foundamental-algorithms
 Fundamental algorithms practicing.
-For my long-term career development.
-If you find out any mistakes, i'll be glad to see you point it out !
+If you find out any mistakes, i'll be glad to see you to point it out !
 Thank you !